Faculty & staff

 - Threatening or disruptive behavior that interrupts class

 - Marked weight loss or appearance of extreme fatigue

 - Discussion of suicide, self-harm or harm to others in conversation or written work

 There are opportunities and risks for faculty intervening when confronted with concerns about students.
 Faculty can maximize opportunity and decrease risk by remembering these key points:

 - The suggestion that a student seeks mental health services can make the difference between whether or not a student seeks those services.
 Suggestion from a trusted individual, such as faculty, can have a powerful impact.

 Faculty need to maintain appropriate boundaries so that they do not learn or solicit more information than is necessary to make an appropriate suggestion to seek mental health services.
 Often, students in distress exhibit inappropriate or excessive help-seeking behavior that can be deleterious to the faculty-student relationship.

 Any indication of suicidal thought, intent or any issue of violence, threats or student safety should be taken very seriously.
 Suggestion to seek mental health services should be made, or faculty may consider reporting a critical incident to the CARE Team.

-Faculty can call Counseling Services at any time to consult about proper ways to intervene with a student of concern.
+Faculty can call Student Health and Counseling at any time to consult about proper ways to intervene with a student of concern.

 Faculty are sometimes reticent to approach students in distress and may be unsure of how to show concern.
 Here are some suggestions for broaching a discussion with students in distress: